 Run Rate = Revenue in Period / # of Days in Period x 365

 The Revenue Run Rate takes information on present financial performance and extends it over a longer time period.
-Consider the following example: Company XYZ generates a revenue of $5 million in the first quarter of 2017.
+Consider the following example: Company XYZ generates revenue of $5 million in the first quarter of 2017.
 The company’s president wants to find out how much revenue his company is likely to generate for the rest of the year if conditions don’t change.
 He can use the Revenue Run Rate for this purpose.
 In this case, Company XYZ is operating at a Revenue Run Rate of $20 million a year.

 When a company uses the data currently available to make projections about future financial performance for the whole year, the company is said to annualize the data.
-The above example is a case of annualization of data.
+The above example is a case of the annualization of data.

 Why Do Companies use Revenue Run Rate?

 Revenue Run Rate can be a very helpful indicator of financial performance for a young company that has only been in business for a short period of time.
 Revenue Run Rate can be an especially powerful tool if the company is relatively sure that the financial environment won’t change drastically.

 Nascent firms can also quote Revenue Run Rate or Profit Run Rate figures when trying to raise funds for business activity.
 A company that doesn’t have a long, established credit record might secure funds on the basis of their Revenue Run Rate.
 The Revenue Run Rate can also be helpful when a firm makes major changes to its operational structure and management.
 The Revenue Run Rate can be used as a benchmark to see whether the changes have improved the financial performance of the company or not.